STAT545-UBC-hw-2018-19/hw06-Caroline-Seip/hw06carolineseip.md

     ## Error in FtoC("hello"): Expecting f to be numeric, you gave me character

 Nice!
 We have now made a custom error message for the `FtoC` function, so that it will only accept numeric data.

+This function is now useful for me to be able to input numeric data to convert Fahrenheit temperatures to Celsius :tada: